blackstream-x/python-svn2git/example.md

 ## 0. Set up the environment

-This is a special environment set up exclusively for this example, with the SVN repository ocated at the URL `file:///tmp/svn2git-demo/svn-repos/example`.
+This is a special environment set up exclusively for this example, with the SVN repository located at the URL `file:///tmp/svn2git-demo/svn-repos/example`.

+In a real use case, the Subversion repository would already exist.

-### Set up directories
+### 0.1 Set up directories

 ```
 user@machine [~] $ export LANG=C